Les Merritt

 Leslie Merritt Jr. (born November 19, 1951) is an American accountant and politician.
 A Republican, he served as the State Auditor of North Carolina from January 15, 2005 to January 10, 2009.
 Merrit was born in Sampson County.
 After graduating from college and marrying he moved to Zebulon and ran an accounting firm.
 He served on the Wake County Board of Commissioners from 1994 to 1998.
 He ran for the office of State Auditor of North Carolina in 2000 and lost, but was elected four years later.
 He lost a reelection bid four years later.

 Early life

 Leslie Merritt was born on November 19, 1951 in Sampson County, North Carolina, United States.
 He graduated from Union High School in 1970 and earned a Bachelor of Science in economics and accounting at North Carolina State University.
 He married and had two children.
 Following his marriage and the completion of his college degree, he and his wife moved to Zebulon.
 In 1984 he became owner of an accounting firm, Merritt, Petway, Mills and Hockaday, managing it until 2004.

 Political career

 Wake County Board of Commissioners

-Merritt, a member of the Republican Party, ran for a seat on the Wake County Board of Commissioners in 1994, defeating Democrat Thurston Debnam.
-He served on the commission from December 5, 1994 to 1998.
+Merritt, a member of the Republican Party, ran for a seat on the Wake County Board of Commissioners in 1994, defeating Democrat Thurston Debnam Jr. He served on the commission from December 5, 1994 to 1998.